Show All Answers

 We will accept waste oil from homeowners only.
 We have a waste oil tank at the landfill to put waste oil in.
 We will accept old gas tanks if they are cut in half.

 The county does not rent roll-off’s or large containers to individuals.
-View contact information to obtain containers:
+Below is contact information to obtain containers:

 At this time there is no market for recycled glass and plastic.
 As the market becomes available, we will put the recycle boxes for glass and plastic back out.